v4n6/itectl/README.md

 ### Features present in itectl and missing from [ite8291r3-ctl](https://github.com/pobrn/ite8291r3-ctl)

-- #### Tool configuration
+- #### Configuration

-  The system configuration file can be used to configure the `itectl` common and mode options, default mode, predefined and named colors, etc. The system configuration can be expanded/overridden using the user configuration file and/or environment variables.
+  The system configuration file can be used to configure the `itectl` common and mode options, default mode, predefined and named colors, etc. The system configuration can be expanded or overridden using the user configuration file and/or environment variables.

 - #### Named colors

-  Any rgb color can be given a name that can be used as the corresponding value of the option or configuration property.
+  Any rgb color can be given a name that can be used as a value of the corresponding options and/or configuration properties.

 - #### Device polling

-  In cases where the ITE 8291 device cannot be detected immediately, `itectl` will retry at the specified time intervals and stop after the specified timeout.
+  In cases where ITE 8291 device cannot be detected immediately, `itectl` will retry at the specified time intervals and stop after the specified timeout.
 This feature can be disabled.

-- #### Additional configuration files
+- #### Additional system configuration files

   Furthermore, the project includes files that will help you configure the utility.

-  - default `itectl` system configuration file.
+  - default documented `itectl` system configuration file.
   - `udev` rules to access ITE 8291 device from user-space.
   - `initcpio` hooks to configure keyboard backlight during boot time.
   - shells completions.